MicrosoftDocs/azure-devops-docs/docs/boards/plans/safe-concepts.md

 To support SAFe teams, you reconfigure the default team as the Portfolio team to manage your epics.
 You then create sub-teams for program-level work and team-level work.
 Work can be tracked across teams and throughout each of the levels.

-## SAFe&reg; roles of Product Owner, Business Owners, Dev Team map to Azure Boards team structure
+## Role mapping

+Scrum Master, Product Owner, Release Train Engineer, Product Manager, Functional Manager, Business Owner, Epic Owners

 SAFe&reg; roles of Product Owner, Business Owners, Dev Team map to Azure Boards team structure

+SAFe&reg; roles of Product Owner, Business Owners, Dev Team map to Azure Boards team structure

+What are the Azure Board tools they use, when, how
 <!--- To be provided -->

 ## Team, program, and portfolio backlogs